andrewt3000/MachineLearning/transformer.md

 - [Layer Normalization layers](https://docs.pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html)

-## Bert
+## BERT
-[Bert](https://arxiv.org/abs/1810.04805) is an encoder only model.
-Bert is trained with transfer learning.
-Bert is pretrained with proxy tasks, namely 2 objective functions, MLM (masked language modeling) and NSP (next sentence prediction).
+[BERT](https://arxiv.org/abs/1810.04805) is an encoder only model.
+BERT is trained with transfer learning.
+BERT is pretrained with proxy tasks, namely 2 objective functions, MLM (masked language modeling) and NSP (next sentence prediction).
 The pretraining creates a base model that is fine tuned on tasks such as classification like spam detection, and sentiment analysis.
 Encoder only models were dominant from 2018 - 2022.

 # LLMs Large Language Models
 Large language models (LLMs) are text to text models that receive prompts and generate human-like responses.
 LLMs became popular starting in 2022 with the success of ChatGPT.
 LLMs are language models as they predict the next token.
 LLMs are large in terms of parameter count, the number of tokens for training, and the compute resources to create frontier models.

 ### LLM Architecture
-The architecture of an llm is typically an **autoregressive** decoder only transformer model.
+The architecture of an LLM is typically an **autoregressive** decoder only transformer model.
 Autoregressive means that the model uses its own outputs as inputs for the next step.
 At inference, the predicted next token output is then fed to the input and the next token is predicted recursively until the model generates an end of sequence token.
 LLMs are trained using self supervised learning on a large corpus of text.
 During training, the model predicts every next token in the corpus in parallel; a causal mask prevents each position from attending to future tokens.

-When the llm outputs the next token prediction rather than greedily choosing the next highest probability word it typically uses an algorithm to choose the next best sequence of words.
-Typically llms use top-k and top-p **sampling**. **Beam search** is a classic alternative for seq2seq tasks.
+When the LLM outputs the next token prediction rather than greedily choosing the next highest probability word it typically uses an algorithm to choose the next best sequence of words.
+Typically LLMs use top-k and top-p **sampling**. **Beam search** is a classic alternative for seq2seq tasks.

 **Temperature** is a hyperparameter that controls the randomness and creativity of the model's generated text.
 A high temperature has a more uniform output distribution and will be more random.
 A low temperature has a spiky distribution and has a more predictable output.

-**Mixture of experts (MoE)** is an llm architecture where the FFN in each block is replaced by multiple expert FFNs plus a router that sends each token to the top-k experts.
+**Mixture of experts (MoE)** is an LLM architecture where the FFN in each block is replaced by multiple expert FFNs plus a router that sends each token to the top-k experts.

 ### LLM Training Pipeline
 LLMs are trained in stages.